 This was established after the structural difference that was discovered between ketones and Kipping’s molecules.

 The materials derived by hydrolysis of dimethyldichlorosilane are known as polydimethylsiloxane which is most commonly used.
-When it comes to consumer applications, caulks silyl acetates are more preferable than silyl chlorides.
+When it comes to consumer applications, caulk silyl acetates are preferable to silyl chlorides.
 The less dangerous acetic acid is produced by the hydrolysis of acetates.

 The much slower curing process is responsible for this reaction product.
 This chemistry is implemented in a lot of consumer applications, such as adhesives, caulk, and silicones.

 Crosslinks or branches of the polymer chain are introduced through organosilicon precursors that have fewer alkyl groups like methyltrimethoxysilane, trichlorosilane, and methyl.
 A branch point is each molecule of these compounds.
 Silicone resins that are hard can be produced through this process.
 In a silicone chain, each molecule has only one reactive site form so to limit molecular weight, one can use the precursors with three methyl groups.

 Silicones are low in thermal conductivity.
 They are also low in toxicity and chemical reactivity.